Afforestation🔗

 Key Dynamics🔗

-Delay.
-It takes decades or more for newly planted trees to become large enough to remove significant amounts of carbon from the atmosphere.
+• Delay.
+It takes decades for newly planted trees to remove enough carbon for it to be a significant source of carbon removals.

 Potential Co-Benefits of Increasing Afforestation🔗